2016 United States presidential election: Election night and the next day

-The news media and election experts were surprised at Trump's winning the Electoral College.
+The news media and election experts were surprised at Trump's winning of the Electoral College.
 On the eve of the vote, spread betting firm Spreadex had Clinton at an Electoral College spread of 307–322 against Trump's 216–231.
-The final polls showed a lead by Clinton and in the end she did receive more votes.
-Trump himself expected, based on polling, to lose the election, and rented a small hotel ballroom to make a brief concession speech, later remarking: "I said if we're going to lose I don't want a big ballroom."
+The final polls showed a lead by Clinton, and in the end she did receive more votes.
+Trump himself expected, based on polling, to lose the election, and rented a small hotel ballroom to make a brief concession speech, later remarking: "I said if we're going to lose I don't want a big ballroom".
 Trump performed surprisingly well in all battleground states, especially Florida, Iowa, Ohio, and North Carolina.
-Even Wisconsin, Pennsylvania, and Michigan, states that had been predicted to vote Democratic, were won by Trump.
-Cindy Adams reported that "Trumptown knew they'd won by 5:30.
-Math, calculations, candidate dislike causing voter abstention begat the numbers."
+Even the Democratic-leaning Rust Belt states of Michigan, Pennsylvania, and Wisconsin were narrowly won by Trump.

 According to the authors of Shattered: Inside Hillary Clinton's Doomed Campaign, the White House had concluded by late Tuesday night that Trump would win the election.
 Obama's political director David Simas called Clinton campaign manager Robby Mook to persuade Clinton to concede the election, with no success.
 Obama then called Clinton directly, citing the importance of continuity of government, to ask her to publicly acknowledge that Trump had won.
 Believing that Clinton was still unwilling to concede, the president then called her campaign chair John Podesta, but the call to Clinton had likely already persuaded her.

-The Associated Press called Pennsylvania for Trump at 1:35AM EST, putting Trump at 267 electoral votes.
-By 2:01AM EST, they called both Maine and Nebraska's second congressional districts for Trump, putting him at 269 electoral votes, making it impossible for Clinton to reach 270.
-One minute after this, John Podesta told Hillary Clinton's victory party in New York the election was too close to call.
-At 2:29AM, the Associated Press called Wisconsin, and the election, for Trump, giving him 279 electoral votes.
-By 2:37AM, Clinton had called Trump to concede the election.
-Clinton was unable to make a public concession that night, as she had no concession speech written.
+The Associated Press called Pennsylvania for Trump at 1:35 AM EST, putting Trump at 267 electoral votes.
+By 2:01 AM EST, they had called both Maine and Nebraska's second congressional districts for Trump, putting him at 269 electoral votes, making it impossible for Clinton to reach 270.
+One minute after this, John Podesta told Hillary Clinton's victory party in New York that the election was too close to call.
+At 2:29 AM EST, the Associated Press called Wisconsin, and the election, for Trump, giving him 279 electoral votes.
+By 2:37 AM EST, Clinton had called Trump to concede the election.

-On Wednesday morning at 2:30 a.m.
-Eastern Time (ET), it was reported that Trump had secured Wisconsin's 10 electoral votes, giving him a majority of the 538 electors in the Electoral College, enough to make him the president-elect of the United States, and at 2:50 a.m.
-Trump gave his victory speech.

-Later that day, Clinton asked her supporters to accept the result and hoped that Trump would be "a successful president for all Americans."
-In his speech, Trump appealed for unity, saying "it is time for us to come together as one united people", and praised Clinton as someone who was owed "a major debt of gratitude for her service to our country."
+On Wednesday morning at 2:30 AM EST, it was reported that Trump had secured Wisconsin's 10 electoral votes, giving him a majority of the 538 electors in the Electoral College, enough to make him the president-elect of the United States, and Trump gave his victory speech at 2:50 AM EST. Later that day, Clinton asked her supporters to accept the result and hoped that Trump would be "a successful president for all Americans".
+In his speech, Trump appealed for unity, saying "it is time for us to come together as one united people", and praised Clinton as someone who was owed "a major debt of gratitude for her service to our country".